burakulas/ml-ebs/README.md

 ### Option 1: Run Complete Pipeline (Recommended)

-Execute the combined script to run data preparation, feature extraction, and training sequentially:
+Execute the combined script to run data preparation, feature extraction, and training sequentially (models/held_out_data.pkl is included in this repository.
+When present, 3_train_models.py loads it directly to ensure the exact same 845/150 train/test split used in the paper.
+If deleted, a fresh stratified split will be created automatically).:

 ```bash
 python 123_extract_and_train.py